 Cloud computing offers many benefits for your business, but one of the most significant is dynamic resource allocation.
 This technology allows you to quickly increase or decrease your capacity for CPU usage and memory by adding or removing virtual servers without any downtime.

 What does this mean?
-Imagine you’re running a website and suddenly go viral.
+Imagine you’re running a website that suddenly goes viral.
 Your website would overload and crash, causing it to be down until you could purchase more resources and upgrade your server.
 With dynamic resource allocation, you can scale up just as quickly as you need to—with no downtime!

 Many businesses already use cloud computing, but not all realize how much it can help them.
 If your business doesn’t currently use cloud computing, it’s time to explore what this opportunity can do for you.